Anne Örtegren

 “You need to give ME/CFS patients a future.”

-Still, ME patients have not yet been afforded that possibility.
+Still, ME patients have yet to be afforded that possibility.